#461: Python in Neuroscience and Academic Labs Transcript

 04:51 but you pay a price for reliability.

-04:53 - You just sell a bit of your soul out, but boy, is that UI nice.
+04:53 You just sell a bit of your soul out, but boy, is that UI nice and those little menu

-05:02 I was been playing with running Ubuntu on my Mac M2 Pro, which it runs great, but it's
+05:02 I've been playing with running Ubuntu on my Mac M2 Pro, which it runs great, but it's

-05:14 Well, both really, but boy, is there a limited supply of applications for an ARM Linux distribution?
+05:14 But boy, is there a limited supply of applications for an ARM Linux distribution.

 05:28 You just install it.